-I shared the tutorial for making these pinecone trees on a recent Facebook Live which you can catch here.
+I shared the tutorial for making these easy table top pine cone Christmas trees on a recent Facebook Live which you can catch here.
 It was so fun to make these although I was feeling the pressure to do my mom justice with her design!

 Disclosure: This post contains affiliate links for your shopping convenience.
 Should you choose to purchase through them, we will make a small commission at no extra cost to you.
 You can read our full disclosure here.